 All recruitment outreach methods included details of the study and a link to take the online recruitment screener.

 Those deemed qualified for the IDIs based on their answers to the survey received follow-up phone calls to continue to the next steps of the project.

-Our team conducted follow-up phone calls with participants that were labeled a “qualified complete” through the screener as well as the client.
+Our team conducted follow-up phone calls with participants who were labeled “qualified complete” through the screener as well as the client.

-To assure a perfect show rate, the Drive Research team carried out several communication tactics with the participants.
+To ensure a perfect show rate, the Drive Research team carried out several communication tactics with the participants.

 Our qualitative recruiting process includes: